SymfonyCasts/symfony-ux/sfcasts/stimulus/delete-confirm.md

 work - not a Stimulus thing.
 I say that a lot.

 Anyways, let's see if this works!
 Refresh, click remove and this time confirm.
 Woohoo!
-The form submitted, the page reloaded and the item is gone!
+The form submitted, the page reloaded, and the item is gone!

 But I think we can make this even *more* awesome.
 How?
 By making our controller *configurable* - like the text that it displays - so we can *truly* reuse it